grifball/csm_SPR2019_final_project/README.md

 Songs can have multiple tracks
 Tracks can have multiple sequential chords
 Chords can have independent lengths (time) and instruments
-TODO: String representation of songs (loaded in through files)
-TODO: Drums
+All of this is represented by a string format

 The makefile will give a list of options as the default option (just running `make`)
-You can also install python packages yourself and run it with:
+You can also install python packages yourself and run a test with:

-    $ python3 ./scott_synth.py
+    $ python3 ./scott_synth.py mus_files/clair_de_lune.mus ./clair_de_lune.wav

 I'm releasing this under the MIT license (https://opensource.org/licenses/MIT)